1. Kindergarten – 8th-grade tuition-free public school open to all students

 - Tights or leggings under skirts or jumpers can be any color or pattern.

-- If your child wears pants under their skirt or jumper they must be khaki, black, gray or navy blue.
+- If your child wears pants under their skirt or jumper they must be khaki, black, gray or navy blue (no blue jeans).

 - No blue jeans or gray jeans (including tights).